jenofdoom/academy-responsive-web/README.md

 ```
 data: {
-  movies: [],
+  movies: {},
   people: []
 },
 ```

 #### Add a dropdown

-Now we have the data we need to give the user some wayy of selecting between the different users.
-We don't know how many there will be, so a select box seems like a good option in case it's quite a long list.
+Now we have the data we need to give the user some way of selecting between the different users.
+We don't know how many there will be, so a select box seems like a good option (but terribly insecure, as previously mentioned!) in case it's quite a long list.
 In `index.html` let's add a new bit above the 'Here are the movies' sentence:

 ```
 <h2 v-cloak>